Holographic Transformers for Complex-Valued Signal Processing: Integrating Phase Interference into Self-Attention: Experimental Results and Analysis

 \subsection{Robustness Results}

 HoloTransformer exhibits remarkable robustness under phase and amplitude noise.
+The metrics for robustness testing are derived from the averages of three speeds (3, 30, 120).
 Experimental results show that in classification tasks, it achieves the smallest performance degradation under both $\sigma = 0.4$ phase jitter (0.57\% drop) and $\tau = 0.10$ amplitude noise (0.15\% drop).
 Similarly, in regression tasks, it maintains the lowest relative error increase and attains the best RAUC $\varphi$ values across all noise conditions.
 These outcomes confirm HoloTransformer's superior stability and reliability in noisy environments.